0bCdian/Waypaper-Engine/README.md

 Be advised you will need to run some of the commands with sudo privileges as you will be copying files to protected paths.

 1) Clone this repo `git clone git@github.com:0bCdian/Waypaper-Engine.git` or download and extract the zip file
-2) inside the repo cd into daemon directory `cd daemon`
-3) run `npm install`
-4) go back to the root directory `cd ..`
-5) run `npm install` again
-6) run `npm run build`
+2) run `npm run build`
-7) cd into release `cd release`
+3) cd into release `cd release`
-8) Optional: if you want to change the tray icon, change the 512x512.png image inside linux-unpacked/resources/icons
+4) Optional: if you want to change the tray icon, change the 512x512.png image inside linux-unpacked/resources/icons
-9) Optional: copy the 512x512.png file to the icons system directory `cp linux-unpacked/resources/icons/512x512.png /usr/share/icons/hicolor/512x512/apps/waypaper-engine.png`
+5) Optional: copy the 512x512.png file to the icons system directory `cp linux-unpacked/resources/icons/512x512.png /usr/share/icons/hicolor/512x512/apps/waypaper-engine.png`
-10) copy the whole directory to it's final destination `sudo cp ./linux-unpacked -rt /opt/waypaper-engine`
+6) copy the whole directory to it's final destination `sudo cp ./linux-unpacked -rt /opt/waypaper-engine`
-11) go back to root dir `cd ..`
+7) go back to root dir `cd ..`
-12) cd into cli `cd cli`
+8) cd into cli `cd cli`
-13) copy waypaper-engine file to your $PATH or /usr/bin `sudo cp ./waypaper-engine /usr/bin` or `cp ./waypaper/engine $HOME/.local/bin` be advised, if you do not copy the cli file to /usr/bin, the path you're copying it into must be in your $PATH, read [this](https://askubuntu.com/questions/551990/what-does-path-mean) for more info
+9) copy waypaper-engine file to your $PATH or /usr/bin `sudo cp ./waypaper-engine /usr/bin` or `cp ./waypaper/engine $HOME/.local/bin` be advised, if you do not copy the cli file to /usr/bin, the path you're copying it into must be in your $PATH, read [this](https://askubuntu.com/questions/551990/what-does-path-mean) for more info
-14) go back to root `cd ..`
+10) go back to root `cd ..`
-15) copy the .desktop file to /usr/share/applications `sudo cp ./waypaper-engine.desktop /usr/share/applications/`
+11) copy the .desktop file to /usr/share/applications `sudo cp ./waypaper-engine.desktop /usr/share/applications/`

 and you're done!